httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given a list of (member-value, parameters) as input_list:
+Given a list of (member-value, parameters) as input_list, return an ASCII string suitable for use in a textual HTTP header value.

 1. Let output be an empty string.
 2. For each (member-value, parameters) of input_list: